We may earn a commission if you make a purchase from the links on this page.

 Internal selfie 10MP

-The Pixel 10 Pro Fold is expected to feature a similar camera setup as its predecessor, led by a 48MP main camera with a Samsung GN8 sensor, a 10.5MP ultrawide, and a 10MP telephoto with longer 5X zoom.
+The Pixel 10 Pro Fold features the same camera setup as its predecessor.
+It comes with a 48MP main camera, a 10.5MP ultrawide, and a 10MP telephoto with a longer 5X zoom.
 This setup sounds slightly more capable, and Google's software optimizations might squeeze out a better image quality out of the existing hardware.
+Google prides itself on the improved video stabilization, for example.

 Battery Life and Charging